Contextual information integration for stance detection via cross-attention

-In summary, most of the existing approaches integrate knowledge by extensive pretraining on knowledge-rich data which does not guarantee improvement of the downstream task they are intended for and requires additional experiments.
-Another line of work introduces architectural dependencies on the structure of the external knowledge source in use, thereby limiting their usage to tasks and domain for which the knowledge source is applicable.
-In contrast, our approach does not require any pretraining, but directly learns to integrate contextual information during supervised training.
-The usefulness of the context is therefore directly measurable.
+In summary, most existing approaches integrate knowledge through extensive pretraining on knowledge-rich data.
+This does not guarantee improvement of the downstream task they are intended for and requires additional experiments.
+Another line of work introduces architectural dependencies on the structure of the knowledge source, thereby limiting their usage to tasks and domains for which the knowledge source is applicable.
+In contrast, our approach does not require further pretraining but directly learns to integrate contextual information during supervised training.
+The usefulness of the context is, therefore, directly measurable.
 Further, our proposed approach integrates context in natural language, thereby decoupling it from the structure of the context source.
-This is better aligned with the encoding mechanism of pretrained language models and allows for integration of contextual information from various sources.
+It is better aligned with the encoding mechanism of pretrained language models and enables the integration of contextual information from various sources.